 The Securities and Exchange Board of India (SEBI) was established in the year 1988 and given statutory powers on 12 April 1992 through the SEBI Act, 1992.
 SEBI was set up to regulate the functions of securities market.
 Its headquarters is in Mumbai, and has Northern,

 Eastern, Southern and Western Regional Offices in New Delhi, Kolkata, Chennai and Ahmedabad respectively.
+The chairman of SEBI is Ajay Tyagi.
 There are local offices also.

 Earlier SEBI was set up to only observe the activities of the market but in May 1992 it was granted legal status.
 It is known as the market watchdog.

 The Board consists of the following members, namely:

 - a Chairman;

 - two members from amongst the officials of the ministry of the Central Government dealing with Finance

 - one member from amongst the officials of the Reserve Bank;